Black hole mass of a quiescent galaxy hosting a Type 1 AGN at z=2.09: Implications for black hole - galaxy co-evolution

 We can reconstruct the image of the host galaxies by subtracting the AGN image from the original image utilizing 2D decomposition analysis, where we fit the original image by the composition of the PSF and a Sérsic profile \citep{sersic1968}.
 After the launch of JWST, thanks to its high spatial resolution and sensitivity, 2D decomposition analysis yields higher quality host-only images at higher $z$ \citep{Ding2022_CEERS, Ding2022_z6, Li2023, Kocevski2023, Zhang2023, Harikane:2023:ApJ, Zhuang2023COSMOS, Tanaka2024}.
 We can detect substructures of host galaxies even at $z\sim2$ \citep{Zhuang2023COSMOS, Tanaka2024}.

 We perform a 2D decomposition analysis of HST+JWST images (Section~\ref{subsec:imaging_data}) using the 2D image analysis tool {\sc GaLight} \citep{Ding2020_HST}.
 With {\sc GaLight}, we conduct forward modeling of the original image as a superposition of a PSF component and a PSF-convolved Sérsic component.
-We use the same position for the PSF component with a small buffer of 0\farcs03 among the fitted filters.
+We use the same position for the PSF component with a small buffer of $\pm$0\farcs04, corresponding to $\pm1$ pixel, among the fitted filters.
 The center position of the Sérsic component is free from the PSF component, i.e., their alignment is not necessarily required as suggested in \cite{Yue2023}.
 To avoid unrealistic results, we limit the parameter range of the effective radius ($r_e$) and the Sérsic index ($n$) within [0\farcs08, 2\farcs0] ($\sim$[0.50~kpc, 13~kpc]) and [0.3, 7], respectively.
 Finally, based on the fitting results, we extract host-only images by subtracting the PSF component from the original image, as shown in Figure~\ref{fig:decom}.